-GENRE: Pitch your project as one, possibly two genres.
+Pitch your project as one, possibly two genres.
 If your screenplay doesn’t have a predominant genre, it suggests it’s unfocussed and trying to be all things to all audiences.
-Take note of hybrid genres such as bromance, tragicomedy and dramedy, especially if it alludes to your story.
+Take note of hybrid genres such as bromance, tragicomedy and dramedy, especially if it applies to your story.

-LOGLINE: Reduce your story to between one and five sentences; ideally one.
+Reduce your story to between one and five sentences; ideally one.
 Add a hook, such as “imagine if a lawyer was forced to tell the truth in order to win back his son’s respect”.
 Hooks add producer interest by reconciling originality and familiarity.
+Different but same.

 PITCH MEETINGS – DOs

 - Ask producer what they are looking for before your meeting.
-Their preferences are likely to change depending on the marketplace.
-Currently, there is a preference for animation, urban and unscripted reality shows.
+Their preferences are likely to change depending on the marketplace and their slate.